 The last step is to put the belt loop back on at its original place.

-Here we go, now the pair of jeans fits perfectly.
+Here we go, now the pair of jeans fit perfectly.
 If you have any questions or suggestions, please leave me a comment below.
-I would be happy to help any way I can.
+I would be happy to help in any way I can.